 You probably need to create the folder in which Twitter Image Host stores uploaded images — it will try to create the folder automatically, but it will fail if it doesn’t have permission.

-Create a folder called twitter-image-host-content within the wp-content folder of your Wordpress installation, and make sure it has write permission for the web server user.
+folder of your WordPress installation, and make sure it has write permission for the web server user.

 I keep getting 404 errors

-Make sure your blog is using URL rewriting (i.e. your permalink structure is anything but the boring default ?p=###).
+Make sure your blog is using URL rewriting (i.e. your permalink structure is anything but the boring default ?p=###

 Widget